Tell Me About Where You Grew Up

 The waterskis on my feet seem to go every direction except parallel, but I am determined.
 Dad gives the signal and I am up, 20 tries later, bent at the waist in every wrong position but out of the water.
 I am flying, soaring, the rope handle clenched in my grasp.
 What is this new place that gives such opportunity?
 I will not let go.
 I am water skiing for the first time; all around me are hills of golden green, and the wake behind the boat arcs toward me like a giant capital V.

 My new home is wilder than I imagined.
 There are skunks outside our back door in the warm summer evenings.
 We wrap thin sheets of aluminum around the base of our fruit trees so beavers don’t gnaw them down and carry them away.
 Ducks and wild geese run across our lawn, and sometimes I hear coyotes at night in the hills.
+I wonder if we would have brought pest control brownsville texas has on offer in to help if we had access to them back then.

 There are no freeways or skyscrapers like there were in Vancouver.
 In the tiny post office in Westbank, they know my mother’s name almost at once.
 What other wonders will this new home hold?